Program Tips for CEAS Coordinators

 - Law enforcement personnel ALWAYS have the final word regarding the use of your cards.
 Cardholders are to obey public safety personnel regardless of the activation status of the program.
 Denial of access during activation of CEAS should be reported to BNET at 888-353-2638 or firstname.lastname@example.org

-Important Note: Coordinators in the Commonwealth of Massachusetts should be aware that CEAS does not require government "activation" of the program for CEAS credentials to be valid.
+Important Note: CEAS cards are valid at all times in the Commonwealth of Massachusetts and the State of Rhode Island.
+Coordinators should be aware that CEAS does not require government "activation" in these program areas.

 - An employee who is prepared at home will be in a better position to assist the company during an emergency.
 Reinforce with your employees that they make necessary plans in advance to protect their loved ones and homes.